mozilla-ai/structured-qa/README.md

 <img src="./images/structured-qa-diagram.png" width="1200" alt="structure-qa Diagram" />

-📘 To explore this project further and discover other Blueprints, visit the [**Blueprints Hub**](https://developer-hub.mozilla.ai/blueprints/query-structured-documents-using-a-lightweight-llm-workflow).
+📘 To explore the original project and discover other Blueprints, visit the [**Blueprints Hub**](https://developer-hub.mozilla.ai/blueprints/query-structured-documents-using-a-lightweight-llm-workflow).

 ### 👉 📖 For more detailed guidance on using this project, please visit our [Docs here](https://mozilla-ai.github.io/structured-qa/).